 - October 25th – month-long “quashing period” ends

 - Provincial review and certificate of approval by the Inspector of Municipalities

 Work is underway to expand service from the Gibsons aquifer to Zone 3, which covers most of Upper Gibsons.
 Currently, Zone 3 is supplied through a bulk water agreement with the SCRD, while Zone 1 and Zone 2 are served by the Gibsons aquifer.
 The intent is that the Town will provide the average daily demand and maximum daily demand to Zone 3 from the Gibsons aquifer but will still rely on the SCRD for peak hour water use, emergency storage and fire flow.
 The new system is expected to reduce the Town’s reliance on the SCRD water supply by 95% to 98%.

-Expanding the Town’s water supply system is projected to cost approximately $3 million, with the cost savings from reduced water purchases from the SCRD offsetting these capital costs over time.
-Expenditures include the design and construction of a new pump station, drilling of a new production well, and drilling of two new monitoring wells.
-Once this work is completed, the Town will have four production wells and a network of seven monitoring wells.
+Expanding the Town’s water supply system is projected to cost approximately $3.62 million, with $3.32 million funded by debt.
+The cost savings from reduced water purchases from the SCRD are expected to fully offset these capital costs over time.
+Expenditures include the design and construction of a new pump station, drilling of a new production well, drilling of two new monitoring wells and the construction of a replacement watermain.

 The aquifer service expansion project is anticipated to take about 18 months to complete, with connection of Zone 3 expected to occur in mid-2020.

 In early 2019, two new monitoring wells were drilled in Lower Gibsons, which will enable the Town to monitor the affect of the increased draw on the aquifer, as well as for saltwater intrusion due to climate change and sea level rise.
 Conservative estimates, based on regular reports from the Town’s existing monitoring wells, show that the aquifer is healthy and able to supply the required water volume for the build out of the Town.